OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 *   If there is any conflict between these Payments Terms and the Terms, these Payments Terms control solely with respect to your use of Payments and only to the extent of the conflict.

 *   We may amend or update these Payments Terms.
-We will provide you notice of amendments to our Payments Terms, as appropriate, and update the "Last Modified" date at the top of our Payments Terms.
+We will provide you notice of amendments to our Payments Terms, as appropriate, and update the “Last Modified” date at the top of our Payments Terms.
 Your continued use of Payments confirms your acceptance of our Payments Terms, as amended.
 If you do not agree to our Payments Terms, as amended, you must stop using Payments.
 Please review our Payments Terms from time to time.

-India Payments Privacy Policy

-Last modified: February 5, 2018

-_We will be updating our India Payments Terms of Service and Privacy Policy.
-Learn More about the updated Terms and Privacy Policy that will take effect at a future date._
+WhatsApp Payments Privacy PolicyLast modified: July 9, 2018 (archived versions)

 The WhatsApp Privacy Policy helps explain our information practices.
-Our Services may include enabling you to send and receive payments ("Payments"), a service we provide through, and in coordination with, designated payment service providers ("PSPs").
+Our Services may include enabling you to send and receive payments (“Payments”), a service we provide through, and in coordination with, designated payment service provider (“PSP”) banks.

 This Payments Privacy Policy helps explain our information practices when you use Payments.
+We use all the information we have to operate, provide, improve, understand, customize, support, and market our Services.
 PSPs may also collect, use, and share information as set forth in their privacy policies, in conjunction with helping to provide Payments to you.

 This Payments Privacy Policy supplements our Privacy Policy, which applies to the use of our Services, including Payments.
-Please also see WhatsApp's Terms of Service ("Terms"), which describe the terms under which you use our Services including Payments, and the WhatsApp Payments Terms of Service ("Payments Terms"), which supplement the Terms, govern your use of Payments, and describe Payments in more detail.
+Please also see WhatsApp’s Terms of Service (“Terms”), which describe the terms under which you use our Services including Payments, and the WhatsApp Payments Terms of Service (“Payments Terms”), which supplement the Terms, govern your use of Payments, and describe Payments in more detail.
 Please read all of these documents carefully.

 Information We Collect

 In addition to what is described in our Privacy Policy, we receive information when we provide Payments.

-**Information You Provide**
+Information You Provide

-*   **Registration Information**.
-When you register to use Payments, you provide your bank's name, partial debit card number, and debit card expiration date.
-You will also be asked to provide your ATM PIN or UPI PIN, or to set up an UPI PIN for payment transactions if you do not already have one.
-We receive your debit card details and ATM PIN or UPI PIN securely, and we do not retain this information.
+*   **Registration and BHIM UPI PIN Setup Information**.
+When you register to use Payments, you provide your bank’s name and confirm the bank account for use with Payments.
+If you do not have a BHIM UPI PIN already for your bank account, you can set one using your partial debit card number, expiry date, PIN (if required by your bank), and bank-issued one-time password (OTP) to set up a BHIM UPI PIN.
+We do not retain Customer Payment Sensitive Data (partial debit card number, expiry date, PIN, OTP, or BHIM UPI PIN).
+WhatsApp does not have access to the BHIM UPI PIN because it is encrypted by Common Library (CL) software provided by National Payment Corporation of India.
 *   **Payment Transaction Information**.
-When you send a payment, you identify the recipient or provide the recipient's virtual payment address ("VPA") and designate the transaction amount.
+When you send, receive, or request payments, you provide or confirm transaction information such as the receiver’s name and BHIM UPI ID (virtual payment address), and payment amount.
+To authorize every payment you make, you need to use your BHIM UPI PIN.
 This payment transaction information is handled securely.
-Messages sent with payments are delivered once the transaction has processed and are treated as described in our Privacy Policy.
+WhatsApp messages sent with payments are delivered once the transaction has processed and are treated as described in our Privacy Policy.

-**Automatically Collected Information**
+Automatically Collected Information

-*   **Information to Enable Payments**.
-We collect information when you send or receive a payment, including the date and time, the sender and receiver's VPA and name, and reference transaction number.
+*   **Information To Enable Payments**.
+We collect information when you send, receive, or request a payment, including the date and time and reference transaction number.
+When the sender makes a payment to a WhatsApp contact, we collect the sender and receiver’s names and BHIM UPI IDs.

-**Third-Party Information**
+Information We Receive From Service Providers, PSPs, And NPCI

+*   **Service Providers**.
+We work with service providers to help us operate, provide, improve, understand, customize, support, and market Payments. provide customer support. and keep our system safe and secure.
+For example, we work with companies to assist with customer support, and we receive information from them that you provide over the phone or email.
-*   **Third-Party Providers and Services**.
-We work with third-party providers and services to help us operate Payments and provide customer support.
-These providers and services may provide us information about you or your Payments transactions in certain circumstances. for example, we may receive information about you or your transactions from a PSP such as information to confirm your registration, your name, account status, transaction reference IDs, risk or fraud alerts, and the like.
-Please note that the third-party's terms and privacy policies will govern your use of its services.
+*   **PSP Banks and NPCI**.
+We enable Payments by working with multiple PSP banks and the National Payments Corporation of India (NPCI) to facilitate the movement of funds between the sender and receiver’s bank accounts.
+They provide us information about you or your Payments transactions in certain circumstances. for example, we may receive information about you or your transactions from a PSP such as information to confirm your registration, the payment sender or receiver’s name, account status and balance sufficiency, transaction reference IDs, risk or fraud alerts, and the like.
+BHIM UPI transaction information is stored in encrypted format.
+Please note that the PSP or NPCI’s terms and privacy policies will govern your use of its services.

 How We Use Information

-We use all the information we have to help us operate, provide, improve, understand, customize, support, and market Payments.
+We use all the information we have to operate, provide, improve, understand, customize, support, and market our Services.
 This includes using the information to provide Payments and customer support, to protect you and others using our Services from fraud, abuse, or other misconduct, and to review your account activity to determine whether you continue to meet our Terms and Payments Terms.
+WhatsApp works with the other Facebook Companies to provide Payments, including to send payment instructions to PSPs.

-Information You and We Share
+Information You And We Share

-In addition to what is described in our Privacy Policy, you share your information when you use Payments, and we share your information to help us operate, provide, improve, understand, customize, support, and market our Services, including Payments.
+In addition to what is described in our Privacy Policy, you share your information when you use Payments, and we share your information to help us operate, provide, improve, understand, customize, support, and market Payments.

-*   **Payment Senders and Recipients**.
-You and users with whom you send or receive payments may store or reshare your VPA, name, or transaction information with others on and off our Services.
+*   **Payment Senders And Recipients**.
+You and people with whom you send or receive payments may store or reshare your BHIM UPI ID, name, or transaction information with others on or off our Services.

-*   **Third-Party Providers and Services**.
-We share information with third-party providers and services to help us operate and improve Payments.
-To send payment instructions to PSPs, maintain your transaction history, provide customer support, and keep our Services safe and secure, including to detect, prevent, or otherwise address fraud, safety, security, abuse, or other misconduct, we share information we collect under this Payments Privacy Policy with third-party service providers including Facebook.
-To provide Payments to you, we share information with third-party services including PSPs, such as your mobile phone number, registration information, device identifiers, VPAs, the sender's UPI PIN, and payment amount.
+*   **Service Providers**.
+In conformance with our relationship with PSPs, WhatsApp works with service providers including Facebook.
+To send payment instructions to PSPs. maintain your transaction history. provide customer support. improve, understand, customize, support, and market Payments. and keep our Services safe and secure, including to detect, prevent, or otherwise address fraud, safety, security, abuse, or other misconduct, we share information we collect under this Payments Privacy Policy with service providers including Facebook.
+Facebook will have no access to encrypted BHIM UPI transaction information in clear format.
+When we share information with service providers, we require them to use your information on our behalf in accordance with our instructions and terms.

+*   **PSP Banks and NPCI**.
+We share information with PSPs and NPCI to help us operate Payments.
+The PSP and NPCI receive transaction information such as payment amount and BHIM UPI IDs, so they can facilitate the movement of funds between the sender’s and receiver’s bank accounts.
+Please note that when you use PSP and NPCI services, their own terms and privacy policies will govern your use of those services.

-Managing Your Information
+Managing And Deleting Your Information

-If you would like to manage, change, limit, or delete your information, we allow you to do that through your payment settings or by deleting your WhatsApp account.
-With your payment settings, you may register additional bank account(s), deregister existing bank account(s) from your VPA, and clear your transaction history.
-When you delete your WhatsApp account, your bank account will be deregistered from your VPA automatically.
+If you would like to manage, change, limit, or delete your Payments information, we allow you to do that through your payment settings or by deleting your WhatsApp account.
+With your payment settings, you may register additional bank account(s), deregister existing bank account(s) from your BHIM UPI ID, change the PSP bank, and clear your transaction history.
+When you delete your WhatsApp account, your bank account will be deregistered from your BHIM UPI ID automatically.

-Updates to Our Policy
+Updates To Our Policy

-We may amend or update this Payments Privacy Policy.
-We will provide you notice of amendments to this Payments Privacy Policy, as appropriate, and update the "Last Modified" date at the top of this Payments Privacy Policy.
-Your continued use of Payments confirms your acceptance of our Payments Privacy Policy, as amended.
-If you do not agree to our Payments Privacy Policy, as amended, you must stop using Payments and deregister your bank account from your WhatsApp VPA.
-Please review our Payments Privacy Policy from time to time.
+We will notify you before we make changes to this Payments Privacy Policy and give you the opportunity to review the revised Payments Privacy Policy before you choose to continue using Payments.

-ICICI Bank's Payment Service Terms
+PSP Terms and Privacy Policy ICICI Bank's Payment Service Terms

 These terms and conditions ("Terms") apply to and regulate the provision of a Unified Payments Interface Service–based electronic fund transfer and fund collection facility provided by ICICI Bank to its Users through the application owned and maintained by WhatsApp ("Facility") subject to the Terms herein specified.